senior cats

 Two Senior Cats Rehomed in Incredible Full-Circle Adoption Story

 For many pet parents, surrendering a fur baby is unimaginable.
 But sometimes, it is the right thing to do.
-The Pongo Fund, an Oregon nonprofit, shared one heart-wrenching story that proves adoption can benefit everyone.
+The Pongo Fund, an Oregon nonprofit, shared one heart-wrenching story of two senior cats that proves adoption can benefit everyone.

 Why the Cats Needed a New Home